GoogleContainerTools/jib-extensions/README.md

   </plugin>
 ```

-When properly configured and loaded, Jib outputs loaded extension in the log.
+When properly configured and loaded, Jib outputs the loaded extensions in the log.
 When you configure multiple `<pluginExtension>`s, Jib runs the extensions in the given order.
 ```
 [INFO] --- jib-maven-plugin:2.4.0:build (default-cli) @ helloworld ---
 [INFO] Running extension: com.google.cloud.tools.jib.maven.extension.layerfilter.JibLayerFilterExtension